Indian Register

 The Indian Register is the official record of people registered under the Indian Act in Canada, called status Indians or registered Indians.
 (Note: Indian is used here because of the historical nature of the article and the precision of the name, as with Indian hospital.
 It was, and continues to be, used by government officials, Indigenous peoples and historians while referencing the school system.
 The use of the name also provides relevant context about the era in which the system was established, specifically one in which Indigenous peoples in Canada were homogeneously referred to as Indians rather than by language that distinguishes First Nations, Inuit and Métis peoples.
 Use of Indian is limited throughout the article to proper nouns and references to government legislation.)
-People registered under the Indian Act have rights and benefits that are not granted to other First Nations people, Inuit, or Métis, the chief benefits of which include the granting of reserves and of rights associated with them, an extended hunting season, easier access to firearms, an exemption from federal and provincial taxes on reserve, and more freedom in the management of gaming and tobacco franchises via less government interference and taxes.
+Indigenous people in Canada registered under the Indian Act have rights and benefits that are not granted to non-status Indians.
+Benefits include the granting of reserves and of rights associated with them, an extended hunting season, easier access to firearms, an exemption from federal and provincial taxes on reserve, and more freedom in the management of gaming and tobacco franchises via less government interference and taxes.

+Those registered are provided with an Indian status card upon request, which serves as proof of registration as a status Indian, and facilitates access to certain benefits and cross-border travel with the United States.